CAPC Guidelines:

 Site of Infection and Pathogenesis

-• Trophozoites attach to the surface of enterocytes in the small intestine, usually in the proximal portion.
+• Trophozoites attach to the surface of enterocytes in the small intestine, usually in the proximal portion or may float freely in the intestinal lumen.

 • Attachment causes damage to enterocytes, resulting in functional changes and blunting of intestinal villi, which leads to maldigestion, malabsorption, and diarrhea.